 Personalisation and choice is one of the seven principles of curriculum design and children and young people throughout their education will have the opportunity to discuss with their teacher the context in which they learn and how they will approach the learning.
 Staff will discuss new learning with the children at the beginning of a new topic and plan together the areas of specific focus, e.g. World War 2 - The Battle of Britain.
-This will be shared with parents/carers through the homework diary, class newsletter and the Seesaw app.
-Parents/carers will be invited to support the learning by sharing resources from home, e.g. a ration book, or by visiting the school to deliver a talk.
+This will be shared with parents/carers through the homework diary and parents/carers will be invited to support the learning by sharing resources from home, e.g. a ration book, or by visiting the school to deliver a talk.

-Parents/carers will be invited to share comments regarding the planned work for their child at various points throughout the year and are encouraged to feedback and comment at any time through their child's homework diary and the Seesaw app.
+Parents/carers will be invited to share comment regarding the planned work for their child at various points throughout the year and are encouraged to feedback comment at any time through their child's homework diary.